mbogden/galaxyJSPAM/notes.md

   - wndchrm

 - Rework run folder organization  ( in-prog )
-  - How essential is it to keep sdss# and run# in particle file name?
   - add 'pts.txt' to end instead of '.txt'

-  - change '.' to 'underscore' for clarity in jspamcli.py
-  - info file assumed #particles is set once created
-  - consider adding paramFile name next to image name in info file instead of relying on image name.
+- SPAM
   - Consider using native c/c++ binary floating point data maybe

-- Consider making a file listing directories the other programs can read to know where output directories, source files, exe files, etc are ( in-prog )
+- Consider making a file listing directories the other programs can read to know where output directories, source files, exe files, etc are..?  ( Not likely )

-- Modify to run on cluster.
+- Modify to run on cluster. ( Might have accomplished this with master/worker.py
   - jspam  ( done )
   - image creation ( in-prog )
   - difference code